 The means by which the collected data is displayed is also important since it should be clear and easy to understand.
 Options include:

 - tables

 - trend charts and graphs

 - pie charts

-- scatter diagrams, or
+- scatter diagrams,

+- water fall Diagrams, or

 - a combination of the above.

 2.3.4 Analysis and report